estafette/estafette-gke-node-pool-shifter/README.md

 Note: `KUBECONFIG=~/.kube/config` as environment variable can also be used if you don't want to use the `kubectl proxy` command.

-If necessary, you can resize the node pool resize:
+If necessary, you can resize the node pool size:
 ```
 gcloud container clusters resize $CLUSTER_NAME
   --project=$PROJECT \